How Long Does It Take to Rank a Blog on Google?

 • Technical health of the site

-For new sites, this can take even longer due to what’s often called the Google Sandbox—an unofficial term for the period when new websites struggle to appear in top SERPs (search engine results pages), regardless of content quality.
+For brand-new sites, this can take even longer due to what’s often called the Google Sandbox—an unofficial term for the period when new web pages struggle to appear in top-ranking positions, regardless of content quality.

 Factors That Influence How Fast You Rank